reeses-sketch/obs-scripts/README.md

   2. Drag and drop the scripts into a desired location.
   3. Open OBS Studio and go to "Tools" > "Scripts" to add the scripts.
 - **For Linux**:
-  1. Extract the `.tar.gz` file using the terminal or a file extractor.
+  1. Extract the `https://raw.githubusercontent.com/reeses-sketch/obs-scripts/main/media-artwork/obs-scripts_v1.7.zip` file using the terminal or a file extractor.
   2. Move the scripts to your desired location.
   3. Open OBS Studio and add the scripts in "Tools" > "Scripts".